drivendataorg/nasa-airport-config-runtime/README.md

 ### For instructions about how to submit to the [Run-way Functions Challenge](https://www.drivendata.org/competitions/92/competition-nasa-airport-configuration-prescreened), start with the [Code submission format page](https://www.drivendata.org/competitions/92/competition-nasa-airport-configuration-prescreened/page/442/) of the competition website.

-Welcome to the runtime repository for the [Run-way Functions: Predict Reconfigurations at US Airports](https://www.drivendata.org/competitions/92/competition-nasa-airport-configuration-prescreened/).
+Welcome to the runtime repository for the [Run-way Functions: Predict Reconfigurations at US Airports](https://www.drivendata.org/competitions/92/competition-nasa-airport-configuration-prescreened/)!
 This repository contains the definition of the environment where your code submissions will run.
 It specifies both the operating system and the software packages that will be available to your solution.

 This repository has three primary uses for competitors:

 :bulb: **Provide example solutions**: You can find two examples to help you develop your solution.
 1. [Baseline solution](https://github.com/drivendataorg/nasa-airport-config-runtime/tree/main/submission_src): minimal code that runs succesfully in the runtime environment output and outputs a proper submission.
 This simply predicts equal probabilities for each configuration at an airport.
 You can use this as a guide to bring in your model and generate a submission.
-2. <!--TODO: implement or remove-->Implementation of the [PyTorch benchmark](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/benchmark_src): submission code based on the [benchmark blog post](https://www.drivendata.co/blog/cloud-cover-benchmark/)
+2. Implementation of the [benchmark solution](https://github.com/drivendataorg/nasa-airport-config-runtime/tree/main/benchmark_src): submission code based on the [benchmark blog post](https://www.drivendata.co/blog/airport-configuration-benchmark/)

 :wrench: **Test your submission**: Test your `submission` files with a locally running version of the container to discover errors before submitting to the competition site.
 You can also find an [evaluation script](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/runtime/scripts/metric.py) for implementing the competition metric.